graycoreio/daffodil/docs/guides/introduction/about.md

 Daffodil is a Typescript framework for building headless ecommerce stores.
 It is built on top of Angular and provides a suite of composable packages that allow you to build complicated ecommerce stores.

-These packages, in turn, provide tools and architectures that allow you to quickly build storefronts that are:
+These packages provide tools and architectures that allow you to quickly build storefronts that are:

 1. Performant
 2. Reliable